By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

 The practice of Gerrymandering has been around as long as the United States Constitution has.
 “Gerrymandering” comes from the name of former Massachusetts Governor Elbridge Gerry.
-His last name is the beginning part of the term because, in 1811, he signed a bill that gave an unfair representation and advantage to the Democratic Party over the Republicans.
-One of the districts looked like it was shaped like a salamander, so that’s how they got the 'mander' part.
-Additionally, the finishing touch was when Elkanah Tisdale’s cartoon appeared in the Boston Gazette; it graphically transformed the districts into an animal, which finally gave birth to the term “The Gerry-mander” (Engstrom, 2013).
+His last name is the beginning part, of the term because in 1811 he signed a bill which gave an unfair representation and advantage to the Democratic Party over the Republicans.
+One of the districts looked like it was shaped like a salamander so that’s how they got the mander part.
+Also, the finishing touch was when Elkanah Tisdale cartoon appeared in the Boston Gazette; it graphically made the districts into an animal, which then finally gave birth to the term “The Gerry-mander”.
+Gerrymandering can simply be described as drawing the boundaries of electoral districts with the main objective of determining the outcome of elections.
+Congressional districts are gerrymandered usually in two ways.
+The first being by drawing districts in a way that packs voters of one kind into a single district, which basically helps stop them from influencing other districts.
+The second method, usually referred to as “cracking” is achieved by pretty much diluting all the same voters.
+You spread them out into as many districts as possible in order to stop them from gaining sufficient influence in any one district.

 Gerrymandering could potentially be seen as being in violation of the United States Constitution.
 It has already been recognized several times by state and federal courts, but not with the unanimity required to systematically outlaw the practice of gerrymandering.
-Gerrymandering has been viewed as dangerous because it violates two basic tenets of electoral apportionment: compactness and equality of size of constituencies.
-“A U.S. Supreme Court ruling of 1964 stated that districts should be drawn to reflect substantial equality of population” (Reynolds v.
-Sims, 1964).
-The ongoing debate highlights how deeply embedded this practice is in the political system, calling for reforms that ensure fair representation.
+Gerrymandering has been viewed as being dangerous because it violates two basic tenets of electoral apportionment which are compactness and equality of size of constituencies.
+“A U.S. Supreme Court ruling of 1964 stated that districts should be drawn to reflect substantial equality of population.”

 Browse our vast selection of original essay samples, each expertly formatted and styled